Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • improved movement comfort

-• reduced feeling of stiffness
+• reduction of stiffness sensation

-• prevention of overload injuries
+• prevention of overload

-Hair, nails, and intestines
+Hair, nails and intestines

 • strengthening hair and nail structure

-• reducing brittleness
+• reduction of brittleness

 • support for intestinal barrier integrity

-Hydrolyzed Fish Collagen 200 g
+Hydrolyzed Marine Collagen 200 g

 Types of collagen